jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Ransom attacks pose a significant risk for fleets, telematics systems, and IoT devices.
-In September 2023, a leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hours as required by federal regulationsor track their transported inventory.227 Also in September, one of the UK's largest logistics groups declared insolvency following a ransomware attack.228
+In September 2023, a leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hours— as required by federal regulations—or track their transported inventory.227 Also in September, one of the UK's largest logistics groups declared insolvency following a ransomware attack.228
 THE AUTOMOTIVE AND MOBILITY ECOSYSTEM